GreenSystemes/OA-Doc-Parser/README.md

 ## Usage

     ./oa-doc-parser
             --composer ./path/to/your/composer.json
             --swagger-header ./path/to/your/swagger-header.yml
             --swagger-output ./path/to/your/output-swagger.yml

+All parameters are required :

+ - `--composer` : Your composer file.
+Used to extract your PSR4 namespaces;
+ - `--swagger-header` : Your Swagger PSR4 header file.
+See below for more information;
+ - `--swagger-output` : File that will be write by this tool.
+If file exists, it will be overwrite.

-Your `swagger-header.yml` need to contains :
+Your `swagger-header.yml` need to contain :

  - Open Api version
  - `info` object